Academic Catalog

 Prerequisites: ET 2140 with a minimum grade of C-

-Nature and deformation behavior of materials commonly used in manufacturing; basic processes used in transforming them into useful products; scientific theory underlying those processes; criteria for selecting particular processes.
+Fundamentals of material manufacturing processes in the context of their applications in industry.
+Emphasis on the nature and deformation behavior of materials commonly used in manufacturing, basic processes used in transforming them into useful products, the scientific theories underlying those processes, and criteria for selecting particular processes for industrial manufacturing operations.
 Offered Fall, Winter.

 Prerequisites: CHM 1020 with a minimum grade of C-